 As an adult, I have traveled back many times with my wife, Celia.
 And with every return, we make it a point to explore regions of the country we haven’t yet seen along with the places we’ve come to love.
 And with every trip, we dive a bit deeper into a foreign culture with limited knowledge.
 As a result, we’ve experienced our most fulfilling days there.
 For me, it’s walking the streets with my camera, talking to strangers, and gathering stories from everyday Mexicans.
 Moreover, invitations into homes for a drink and conversation are plentiful–most often the rule rather than the exception.

-I’ve just completed post production on a series of photographs that chronicle these experiences.
-I hope to reveal to you the love of this place as it floods the streets everyday, and the common bonds we share as humans, regardless of class or culture.
+I am currently in post-production on a series of photographs that chronicle and relish these experiences.
+I hope to reveal the love of this place as it floods the streets every day.
+And the common bonds we share as humans, regardless of class or culture.

-Selected photographs are regularly posted on Facebook, Instagram, Flickr, and VSCO.
-Limited edition prints are currently for sale, I’ll be looking to exhibit and publish a book later this year.
+Selected photographs are regularly posted on Instagram, and limited edition prints are currently for sale.
+Otherwise, the exhibit and book are in progress.